GOLDEN TOAD'S BBQ STREET TACO'S

 - Flour Tortillas

 - I use Mission Street Taco Flour Tortillas.
 They are 4.5" in diameter.
 Sure you could use larger tortillas, but the mini tortillas are part of the allure of street tacos.
 They are also a better size for finger food at parties.

 - Preheat your charcoal grill using hardwood charcoal to as hot as you can get it.

-- Coat Tri-Tip lightly with Olive Oil, then season with Competition BBQ Rub and Prime Steak Rub, about 1 part to 3 parts respectively.
+- Coat Tri-Tip lightly with Olive Oil, then season with Competition BBQ Rub first, and then Prime Steak Rub.
 Place in a large foil pan on a stainless cooking rack, cover with plastic wrap, and let sit for about 2 hours to come up to room temp.

 - When Tri-Tip is cooked to your liking, transfer to a clean glass or foil pan, top with a couple Tablespoons of Unsalted Butter, and let rest for at least 10 minutes.

 - Grill your Flour Tortillas just enough to warm them up and get a few grill marks on them.
 Transfer to a tortilla keeper/warmer or a bowl covered in a clean kitchen towel.